 Start Staking with Blockdaemon Today

-Today, institutions can face many challenges when accessing staking yields themselves.
+Today, institutions can face many challenges when accessing staking rewards themselves.
 Therefore, apart from choosing a suitable staking offering, it’s critical to select a validator that offers:

 - Security: safe and reliable staking depends on the strictest security standards

 - Robust Infrastructure: the flow of funds across PoS blockchains relies on high-quality validator nodes.
-By ensuring that high-quality nodes are used, maximum yield can be earned
+By ensuring that high-quality nodes are used, maximum amount of rewards can be earned